 Faulkner University complies with the Americans with Disabilities Act of 1990.
 Most campus buildings are equipped for and accessible to handicapped persons.
 Class schedules are arranged and other measures taken when necessary to provide reasonable accommodation.
-New construction is in full compliance with the Act.
 Inquiries concerning disability access or services for students may be referred to the Center for Disability Services.
 For more information, please contact disabilityservices@faulkner.edu or call 334-386-7185.